-- Gold Coast Primary Health Network (GCPHN) rate of general practitioner (GP) mental health service above the national rate per 100 people in 2018-19. - GCPHN rate of clinical psychologists' services above the national rate per 100 people in 2018-19. - GCPHN rate of psychiatrist services above the national rate per 100 people in 2018-19 - Top reasons for Gold Coast residents people using Beyond blue services included anxiety, depression, and family/relationships. - While there are a broad range of quality online and telephone services (eMH services) available for people with low acuity mental health issues, there is limited data on local usage.
+- In 2020-21, Gold Coast Primary Health Network (GCPHN) rate of GP mental health services, clinical psychologists' and psychiatrist services was above the national rate. - Top reasons for Gold Coast residents accessing Beyond Blue services included anxiety, depression, and family/relationships. - While there are a broad range of quality online and telephone services (eMH services) available for people with low acuity mental health issues, there is limited data on local usage. - There is limited integration of eMH services as complementary service options within existing primary healthcare service delivery. - Consultations indicated that effective early intervention can prevent deterioration but there are limited soft entry point models (coaching, wellness focused, and peer-support) that focus on social and community connectedness.